Guanajuato Northern Central Highlands, Mexico Travel Guide

 Effortless access to panoramic views.

-Walking is the most rewarding way to experience the charm of Guanajuato's historic core.
-It allows for immersion in the atmosphere and discovery of hidden gems.
+Walking is most rewarding method of experiencing the charm of Guanajuato's historic core.
+It allows for immersion in the atmosphere and exploration of hidden gems.

 Walking